middleman/middlemanapp.com/source/guides/extensions.html.markdown

 ### Compass Callback

-Similarly, if you're extension relies on variable and settings within Compass to be ready, use the "compass_config" callback.
+Similarly, if you're extension relies on variable and settings within Compass to be ready, use the `compass_config` callback.

     :::ruby
     module Middleman::Features::MyFeature